JanDonnermayer/ContextPassing/docs/approach-comparsion.md

 - Very long url
 - Merchant needs to use framework and have more expertise
-- Secret or public/private key pair have to be defined
+- Secret or public/private-key-pair among other config have to be setup
+- Expiration of token

-## Pass json-data to cart-API that returns funnel-link with unique url
+## Pass session-data as JSON to cart-API which creates session and returns funnel-page-link

 ### Pros

 - Short Url
 - Data cannot be tampered with
 - No framework required for merchant
-- Can use Header for authentication against api
 - Standard JSON format for passing data (no need for encryption since its not exposed)
 - Extensible (could be used to pass other options in the future)

 ### Cons

-- Cart-Service needs to provide API and store data temporarily
+- Cart-Service needs to provide API and store session-data temporarily